Freakling/AzureFW-GitOps/README.md

 # Assumptions
  - All firewall policies configured exist in the same resource group.
  - To enable two way sync the AzOps Pull pipeline must be run before a push, otherwise it will overwrite changes made in the portal that has not been pulled in.

+# Features to add
+Create fwPolicies by defining them here